 If you’ve done the work to offer a solution that meets the buyer’s needs, invalidated their objections by bringing the conversation back to value, and asked for the sale, you are done.
 Give the buyer a chance to buy instead of relapsing into sales mode.

 These seven ways of being a minimalist with help you to maximize sales.

-Have a question for Deb?
-Ask or leave a comment below!
+Have a question for Deb or want to leave a comment?
+Click here.